If there’s a single truth that associate professor Emma Mitchell knows from 10 years of fighting cervical cancer, it’s this: tailored approaches work.

 VIDEO: No More Lost to Follow-Up

-It’s in Bluefields where Mitchell and partner Becca Dillingham, an infectious diseases expert, physician, and director of UVA’s Center for Global Health, focused cervical cancer in their crosshairs, developing nuanced systems to screen, follow up, and treat patients who’d developed cervical cancer, which is caused by high-risk genotypes of the human papilloma virus (HPV).
+It’s in Bluefields where Mitchell and partner Rebecca Dillingham, an infectious diseases expert, professor of Medicine, and director of UVA’s Center for Global Health Equity, focused cervical cancer in their crosshairs, developing nuanced systems to screen, follow up, and treat patients who’d developed cervical cancer, which is caused by high-risk genotypes of the human papilloma virus (HPV).

 “These aren’t processes that occur overnight; they’re not processes that occur when someone from UVA flies to a place and says, ‘This is how you do it.’
 You figure out how to do it by taking the time to understand what’s happening, know what partners want to happen next, and how that can be achieved.”Becca Dillingham, MD, research partner to associate prof. Emma Mitchell, a nurse scientist who studies cervical cancer